How to Ferment Vegetables: A Beginner’s Guide

 How to Ferment Vegetables: The Basics

-A very important thing to remember when making fermented vegetables is there is no exact right or wrong way.
-A lot of things – jar size, seasonings, time – come down to personal preference.
+A very important thing to remember when making fermented vegetables is that there is no exact right or wrong way.
+Many things—jar size, seasonings, time—come down to personal preference.

 So just keep that in mind.